Chaz Mostert

-Chaz Mostert (born 10 April 1992) is an Australian professional racing driver competing in the Repco Supercars Championship.
+Chaz Michael Mostert (born 10 April 1992) is an Australian professional racing driver competing in the Repco Supercars Championship.
 He currently drives the No. 25 Ford Mustang GT for Walkinshaw Andretti United.
 Mostert was the winner of the 2021 Bathurst 1000 with Lee Holdsworth and has also previously won the 2014 Bathurst 1000 with Paul Morris and the 2010 Australian Formula Ford Championship.

 Early career

 Mostert, who grew up in Browns Plains near Brisbane, commenced kart racing at age seven in Ipswich and the Gold Coast.

 Mostert progressed into Formula Ford in 2008.
 He finished 11th in the 2008 Australian Formula Ford Championship, fourth in 2009 and then won the 2010 Australian Formula Ford Championship with a record of the most race wins in a season.

 Touring cars

 Development Series

 In 2010 Chaz Mostert got the chance to drive a Miles Racing Ford BF Falcon at Bathurst in the Fujitsu V8 Supercar Series.
 Mostert finished 6th and 4th in the two races, leading to a deal with Miles Racing for the 2011 season.
 Again, he performed strongly for the team, particularly in wet conditions.
 Ford Performance Racing signed him for the final two rounds at Sandown and Homebush to drive the team's first Development Series car, a FG Falcon.
 Mostert scored a pole position on debut for the team at Sandown and took three race podiums in the final two rounds.
 Mostert's performances earned him the Mike Kable Young Gun Award at the end of 2011.

 2012 saw Mostert continue with Ford Performance Racing in the Development Series.
 At the first round, the Adelaide 500, Mostert took pole and clean swept the weekend with two race wins, one of two round wins in the season.
 He finished third in the championship in what was considered one of the strongest ever Development Series fields, with Scott McLaughlin, Scott Pye and Nick Percat rounding out the championship top four.
 On 1 December 2012 Mostert was awarded an Honorary commission as a Lieutenant in the Royal Australian Navy.
 He was presented with his commission by the Chief of Navy Vice Admiral Raymond Griggs.

 In 2013, Mostert again won the Adelaide 500 round of the Development Series, now driving for MW Motorsport.
 Before the second round, Mostert had been called up to V8 Supercars and did not take any further part in the championship.